-Bryan Angle, MD is a fellowship trained Vitreo-Retinal specialist, providing exceptional care for patients with Age Related Macular Degeneration, diabetic eye disease, retinal detachment, and retinal vascular disease.
-Dr. Angle was the Chief of retina service at both the University of Nebraska in Omaha and the University of New Mexico in Albuquerque.
+Dr. Bryan Angle, MD, is a fellowship-trained and board-certified vitreoretinal eye surgeon, providing exceptional care for patients with age-related Macular Degeneration, diabetic eye disease, retinal detachment, and retinal vascular disease.
+Dr. Angle was the Chief of Retina Services at both the University of Nebraska in Omaha and the University of New Mexico in Albuquerque.
 He was both primary investigator and associate investigator on studies involving diabetic retinopathy and exudative macular degeneration.

-Dr. Angle is retired military where he spent 24 years on active duty in the US Air Force.
-During his service, he worked at Brooks AFB Aero-medical Consult Service working with service members and civilian FFA and NASA aircrew who needed special ocular consideration to continue flying.
-He also participated in research to improve visual ergonomics in modern fighter and passenger aircraft.
+Dr. Angle is retired military where he spent 24 years on active duty in the United States Air Force.
+During his service, he worked at Brooks Air Force Base Aero-Medical Consult Services, with service members and civilian FFA and NASA aircrew who needed special ocular consideration to continue flying.
+He also participated in research to improve visual ergonomics in modern fighter and passenger aircrafts.

 Dr. Angle received his medical degree from the Health Science Center at San Antonio, Texas and was trained in Ophthalmology at Wilford Hall and Brooke Army Medical Center in San Antonio, Texas.
 He completed his Retina Fellowship with Charles Campbell, in Corpus Christi, Texas.

 Bachelor’s degree from Angelo State University

 Medical Degree from University of Texas Health Science Center at San Antonio

 General Surgery Internship at Wilford Hall United States Air Force Medical Center

 Residency at Wilford Hall United States Air Force Medical Center/Brooke Army Medical Center

 Fellowship at South Texas Retina Consultants